solventrix/Honeur-Setup/remote-installation/README.md

 2. [Installing each component separatly](https://github.com/solventrix/Honeur-Setup/tree/develop/remote-installation/separate-scripts).

 ## Helper scripts
-Helper scripts combines the installation of HONEUR Components.
+Helper scripts combines the installation of FEDER8 Components.
 You can choose to fully install all components or only install the essential components.

 Installation instructions can be found [here](https://github.com/solventrix/Honeur-Setup/tree/develop/remote-installation/helper-scripts)

 ## Separate Scripts
-Separate installation scripts are created for each HONEUR Component.
+Separate installation scripts are created for each FEDER8 Component.

 Installation instructions can be found [here](https://github.com/solventrix/Honeur-Setup/tree/develop/remote-installation/separate-scripts)